saerx/access-toolkit/src/pages/workplaces.md

 - Joining a union can provide the official support needed to advocate for workers and disability rights in the workplace, before or during a legal breach.
 - Permanent contracts with good conditions provide the stability that all workers require, especially disabled workers who have to plan long-term healthcare commitments.
 - Disabled people often face higher costs of living then non-disabled people, paying for equipment, care and accessible housing.
 Pay and remuneration should be commensurate with these costs.
 - You can find more information on joining a union as an artist at [Artists’ Union England](https://www.artistsunionengland.org.uk/), [Scottish Artists Union](https://www.artistsunion.scot/), and [Praxis Union Artists Union Ireland](https://www.praxisunion.ie/).
-If you are a museum or gallery worker, you can find information on unionising at [Prospect](https://prospect.org.uk/) and [PSC](https://www.pcs.org.uk/) in the UK and the [Fórsa](https://www.forsa.ie/) in Ireland
+If you are a museum or gallery worker, you can find information on unionising at [Prospect](https://prospect.org.uk/) and [PSC](https://www.pcs.org.uk/) in the UK and  [Fórsa](https://www.forsa.ie/) in Ireland